RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 * rv64imac

-* rv64imac_medany

 * rv64imafd

-* rv64imafd_medany

 * rv64imafdc

-* rv64imafdc_medany

 * frdme310arty

 * mpfs64imafdc

-Each variant corresponds to a GCC multilib.
+Each rv* variant corresponds to a GCC multilib.
 A particular variant reflects an ISA with ABI and code model choice.
+All rv64 BSPs have medany code model by default, while rv32 BSPs are medlow.
+The reason is that RV32 medlow can access the entire 32-bit address space, while RV64 medlow can only access addresses below 0x80000000.
+With RV64 medany, it's possible to perform accesses above 0x80000000.

 The BSP must be started im machine mode.